mpalash/aliakbarmehta/README.md

 open issues or pull requests for Netlify CMS at [the netlify-cms GitHub repo](https://github.com/netlify/netlify-cms).
 If you need realtime help with setting up Netlify CMS, you can reach out in the [Netlify CMS Gitter](https://gitter.im/netlify/netlifycms).

+## 2 The DO

+- Galleries
+- TOC
+- Prev / Next / other projects
+- Footer